aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-interfaces-settings.md

             # The peer device IPv4 address (no mask).
 Used as default route gateway if `set_default_route` is true and `ip` is an IP address.
             peer_ip: <str>

-            # Name of the IPv4 Access-list to be assigned in the ingress direction.
+            # Name of the IPv4 access-list to be assigned in the ingress direction.
             # The access-list must be defined under `ipv4_acls`.
-            # Required for all WAN interfaces (`wan_carrier` is set) unless the Carrier is marked as 'trusted' under `wan_carriers`.
+            # Required for all WAN interfaces (`wan_carrier` is set) unless the carrier is marked as 'trusted' under `wan_carriers`.
             ipv4_acl_in: <str>

             # Name of the IPv4 Access-list to be assigned in the egress direction.